HL7-DaVinci/CRD/SetupGuideForMacOS.md

 ### Installing core tools on MacOS

-#### Install AdoptOpenJDK8
+#### Install AdoptOpenJDK11

-> Important note: **Do not skip** these steps, **even if you already have AdoptOpenJDK8 installed on your Mac**, as they will make your life easier when you need to update and/or switch your Mac's default Java version down the line.
+> Important note: **Do not skip** these steps, **even if you already have AdoptOpenJDK11 installed on your Mac**, as they will make your life easier when you need to update and/or switch your Mac's default Java version down the line.

 1. Install [sdkman](https://sdkman.io/), a MacOS-native tool for package management.
-2. Using sdkman, install **AdoptOpenJDK (version 8)** for MacOS.
+2. Using sdkman, install **AdoptOpenJDK (version 11)** for MacOS.
 We **do not recommend** using the Oracle JDK as Oracle's license for its JDK is more restrictive.
-    > You will need to install the JDK for **Java 8** and be aware that you will often see Java 8 being referred to as *Java 1.8.* They mean the same thing.
-1.x is just a legacy naming convention that the Java developers have moved away from but others still use.
+    > You will need to install the JDK for **Java 11**

     Run the following sdkman commands to complete the install:
     ```bash
-    sdk list java # find sdkman's identifier for the LTS version of AdoptOpenJDK 8
+    sdk list java # find sdkman's identifier for the LTS version of AdoptOpenJDK 11
     sdk install java <identifier_for_adoptopenjdk8>

     # After the installation is complete, verify the correct version of java is running with: